baedyl/ProAIContent/CONTRIBUTING.md

-# 🤝 Contributing to ProAIContent
+# 🤝 Contributing to Wand Wiser

-Thank you for considering contributing to ProAIContent!
+Thank you for considering contributing to Wand Wiser!
 We welcome contributions from everyone.

 ## 📋 Table of Contents